vorkampfer/scripts/launchapd_os_lookup/readme.txt

+# Warning there is a flaw in this script.
+You need to run it twice to get the os-version you are looking for.
+# I can not seem to unset the variables.
+So the old variable lingers and that is what is looked up.
+I have tried
+# deleting the temp file it is being sent to and I have also tried the unset command.
+Let me know if you can help.
+Thanks.
 # If there are obvious mistakes I apologize.
 I am learning Bash and Python as I go along.
 # simple bash script to automate finding the launchpad OS version.
 For example Focal, jammy, Xenial, Buster, Bionic etc...
 # Keep in mind even looking this up manually we can get the wrong OS version information because